Drug rehabilitation

-Drug rehabilitation is the process of medical or psychotherapeutic treatment for dependency on psychoactive substances such as alcohol, prescription drugs, and street drugs such as cannabis, cocaine, heroin or amphetamines.
-The general intent is to enable the patient to confront substance dependence, if present, and stop substance misuse to avoid the psychological, legal, financial, social, and physical consequences that can be caused.
+Drug rehabilitation is the process of medical or psychotherapeutic treatment for dependency on psychoactive substances such as alcohol, prescription drugs, and street drugs such as cannabis, cocaine, heroin, and amphetamines.
+The general intent is to enable the patient to confront substance dependence, if present, and stop substance misuse to avoid the psychological, legal, financial, social, and medical consequences that can be caused.

-Treatment includes medication for depression or other disorders, counseling by experts and sharing of experience with other addicts.
+Treatment includes medication for comorbidities, counseling by experts, and sharing of experience with other recovering individuals.

 Psychological dependency

-Psychological dependency is addressed in many drug rehabilitation programs by attempting to teach the person new methods of interacting in a drug-free environment.
-In particular, patients are generally encouraged, or possibly even required, to not associate with peers who still use the addictive substance.
+Psychological dependency is addressed in many drug rehabilitation programs by attempting to teach patients new methods of interacting in a drug-free environment.
+In particular, patients are generally encouraged, or possibly even required, to not associate with peers who still use addictive substances.
 Twelve-step programs encourage addicts not only to stop using alcohol or other drugs but to examine and change habits related to their addictions.
 Many programs emphasize that recovery is an ongoing process without culmination.
 For legal drugs such as alcohol, complete abstention—rather than attempts at moderation, which may lead to relapse—is also emphasized ("One is too many, and a thousand is never enough.")

 Whether moderation is achievable by those with a history of misuse remains a controversial point.

-The brain's chemical structure is impacted by addictive substances and these changes are present long after an individual stops using.
+The brain's chemical structure is altered by addictive substances and these changes are present long after an individual stops using.
 This change in brain structure increases the risk of relapse, making treatment an important part of the rehabilitation process.